Fillmore District, San Francisco

-The Fillmore District is a historical neighborhood in San Francisco located to the southwest of Nob Hill, west of Market Street and north of the Mission District.
-It has been given various nicknames such as “the Moe” or “the Fill”.
+The Fillmore District is a historical neighborhood in San Francisco.
+Definitions vary, but it is generally treated as either a synonym or subneighborhood of the Western Addition and is centered on the strip of Fillmore Street south of Geary Boulevard to about McAllister or Fulton Street.
+It is situated to the north of the Hayes Valley and Lower Haight and south of the Upper Fillmore.

 The Fillmore District began to rise to prominence after the 1906 San Francisco earthquake.
 As a result of not being affected by the earthquake itself nor the large fires that ensued, it quickly became one of the major commercial and cultural centers of the city.

-After the earthquake, the district experienced a large influx of diverse ethnic populations.
+After the earthquake, the district experienced a large influx of diverse ethnic populations as other neighborhoods in San Francisco would not allow non-whites to move there.
 It began to house large numbers of African Americans, Japanese and Jews.
 Each group significantly contributed to the local culture and earned the Fillmore district a reputation for being "One of the most diverse neighborhoods in San Francisco".
 In particular, the district was known for having the largest jazz scene on the west coast of the United States up until its decline in the 1970s.
 A large Japantown was also historically located in the Fillmore District although technically it does not lie within the borders of the district today.

-During the late 1960s and 1970s, the Fillmore District underwent a large-scale redevelopment.
-This has largely led to a decline of the jazz scene in the area.
-However, many people have claimed that jazz in the district has made a large rebound in recent years.
-Even today, the redevelopment of the Fillmore remains a controversial issue.
-Many of the people who were forced to move from the district say that redevelopment was a "Negro Removal" and a product of racism.
+During the late 1960s and 1970s, city leaders campaigned for "Urban Renewal" with plans centering around the Fillmore District.
+The forced removal of African American residents led to a decline of the jazz scene in the area.
+However, there are claims that jazz in the district has rebounded in recent years.

+The redevelopment of the Fillmore remains a controversial issue.
+Many of those forced to move from the district call that redevelopment a "Negro Removal" and a product of racism.
 The city planners claim redevelopment was a way to combat the extremely high rates of crime in the area and to reinvigorate the local economy.